poxtron/wp-simple-backup/README.md

 Installation
 ================

-Upload the plugin to your wordpres
+Upload the plugin to your wordpres:

 ```
 wp-content